Curiosity often gets the best of me and manifests in creative experiments.

 How do you continue to stretch a project that has won critical acclaim?

 My first brush with AR was back in the day when I made an animated anniversary card for my now fiancé.
 The moment I saw his eyes widen in response to the hidden animation, I knew I had to find a way to incorporate it into my projects.
 But AR and animation is time consuming and there's the backend tech component I'd need help with if I wanted to do it right.
 I was also speaking a bunch and running around facilitating collaborations between designers and scientists and building out my element-inspired fashion line.
 But still—we should make time for the things that matter.
 Then an opportunity presented itself when I gave a keynote lecture at North Carolina State University and found some collaborators in Lisa Wong and Eric Laber.
 I convinced the Museum of Natural Sciences to create an exhibit around Beyond Curie, my initiative that celebrates badass ladies in STEM, and to include 10 AR-enabled pieces.

 We've been experimenting with how to map the AR layer to the image and how to combine a healthy but not overwhelming mix of 2D and 3D animation.
 It's been a fun and rewarding ride, but I'm pretty sure the 9am Monday morning video meetings are killing us all.
-But we've got a solid deadline ( Exhibit opens March 24) and we're racing to the finish line.
+The exhibit opened March 24th and it's been incredible to see the young minds being inspired by tech, science and badass women.